-Problem 13 was a question on risk attitudes, with findings that differed from the original claim, with the effect in a completely opposite direction.
+Problems 13 and 15 were questions on risk attitudes, with findings that differed from the original claim, with effects in the opposite direction.
 The prior gain failed to trigger risk-seeking behavior as anticipated.
 In fact, the inconsistent result is in congruence with the long-held debate regarding the direction of the impact (Merkle et al., 2021).
 According to Merkle and colleagues (2021), both risk-seeking and risk-averse behaviors after gains are justifiable.
 They argued that people can be motivated to be risk-seeking by the house money effect and the hedonic editing hypothesis, or be motivated to avoid risk by the prospect theory.
 Further research is needed to come up with a more unified explanation for this, and Imas (2016) and Merkle et al. (2022) have already made promising contributions by suggesting the realization effect.

-Extension
+Extensions

-Beyond the replication Problems, we also ran four extensions to examine the predictions Thaler made.
-Among them, we found empirical support for Problem 18 and 21, mixed support for Problem 20, and no support for Problem 19.
+Going beyond the replication of original studies that reported empirical evidence, we also ran four extensions to examine the predictions Thaler made or referred to, that were not accompanied by empirical evidence.
+Among them, we found empirical support for Problems 18 and 21, mixed support for Problem 20, and no support for Problem 19.

 Problems 18, 19, and 20 all targeted the sunk cost effect.
-In Problem 18, more participants chose to go to the game when the ticket was bought by themselves.
-In Problem 19, the large majority of the participants will not continue playing after developing tennis elbow despite the expensive $300 membership fee.
-In Problem 20, participants agreed that they tend to keep the uncomfortable shoes longer when the price is higher.
-Taking into account the replication success of Problem 3, these together revealed that the sunk cost effect might be context-based.
+In Problem 18, more participants chose to weather the snowstorm and make an effort to go to the sports game when they paid for the ticket as compared to when they received the ticket as a gift.
+However, in Problem 19, the large majority of the participants said they will not continue playing tennis after suffering an elbow injury, despite the expensive $300 membership fee.
+In Problem 20, participants agreed that they tend to keep the uncomfortable shoes longer when the price is higher, yet with no indication for the prediction that they would also try to wear them more.
+Taking into account the replication success of Problem 3, these together revealed that the sunk cost effect might be context-based, such that sunk cost effects may not manifest when there is anticipated physical pain.

-The pennies-a-day effect was validated in Problem 21.
-Within and across conditions, the "merely 27 cents a day" plan was rated as more appealing than the "100 US$ a year" plan.
-The price frames appeared to affect the comparability of the offers, where expressing the price on a per-day basis helps to lower participants’ price sensitivity (Chioveanu & Zhou, 2013).
+We found support for the pennies-a-day effect in Problem 21 (Gourville, 1998).
+Price frames seemed to affect the comparability of the offers, where expressing the price on a per-day basis helps to lower participants’ price sensitivity (Chioveanu & Zhou, 2013).

-Replications of an entire literature as reflect by a review article
+Replications of a review article

-This replication project differs from a typical replication registered report, in that rather than focusing on a single empirical study or article we targeted a review article which covered an entire body of literature on multiple related phenomena with empirical demonstrations from multiple seminal articles.
+This replication project differs from a typical replication registered reports, in that rather than focusing on a single empirical study or article we targeted a review article which covered an entire body of literature on multiple related phenomena with empirical demonstrations from multiple seminal articles.
 Rather than replicating each independently using different samples, we combined all the studies into a single data collection and mapped out all the effects.
-This is a useful approach for many reasons, given that the one sample allows us to focus on comparing empirical designs and effect sizes, and to try and map links between the different studies.
-We provided one such initial analysis focusing on a subset using a similar design, yet the dataset made available allows others to continue this work and explore further.

-In addition, many review articles, especially when conducted by those whose studies it covers - like Thaler - often reports anecdotal evidence and untested assumptions and predictions, in hope of making the implicit more explicit, and motivating future directions to test those predictions.
-However, assumptions in review papers at times become institutionalized to the point of being taken for granted, and predictions made are not picked up and empirically tested.
-Replications of a review article can help tackle that, by systematically mapping claims that can be empirically tested, even if there was no empirical test associated with and testing those assumptions or predictions.
-We hope to see more replication efforts of review papers, taking a similar approach to the one we present here.
+In addition to attempting a replication of original studies we added extensions testing predictions which did not have any reports of findings.
+Anecdotal evidence and untested assumptions and predictions are useful, as they provide ideas for future research to build on existing empirical studies.
+Replications and extensions of a review article can help tackle both aspects, by systematically mapping the studies reported as well as untested claims that can be empirically tested.
+We hope to see more systematic replications and extensions of impactful review papers, taking a similar approach to ours.

 Limitations and directions for future research